tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Tell students that their mission for the remainder of this week is to build and train robust classification models in order to automate predictive analytics.

 * **Machine learning** can be used to automate financial pipelines, forecast time series data, market volatility, predict fraud, analyze sentiment, parse documents, automate day trading and make investment recommendations.
-However, what exactly is **machine learning**?
+However, what exactly is machine learning?

-  * **Answer** Machine learning is an approach to programming that leverages libraries that provide statistical algorithms.
-The machine learning community has developed tried-and-tested statistical libraries (like **Scikit-learn** and **imbalanced-learn**) that offer statistical functions for algorithmic and statistical modelling.
+  * **Answer:** Machine learning is an approach to programming that leverages libraries that provide statistical algorithms.
+The machine learning community has developed tried-and-tested statistical libraries (like Scikit-learn and imbalanced-learn) that offer statistical functions for algorithmic and statistical modelling.

 * Last week, students used time series analysis techniques to forecast market returns and volatility.
 This week we will explore classification and predicting categorical outcomes.

 If time remains, ask students a few emotionally guided questions (examples provided below) to get a sense of how they are feeling, and give them a space to address any points of excitement, interest, and/or concern.

-**Ask students: What are you excited to learn about next?**
+**Ask students**: What are you excited to learn about next?

-  * **Answer** How to use a **classification** model to predict fraudulent transactions.
+  * **Answer:** How to use a classification model to predict fraudulent transactions.

-  * **Answer** How to use a **classification** model to identify the best type of line of credit for a consumer.
+  * **Answer:** How to use a classification model to identify the best type of line of credit for a consumer.

 **Ask students: Do you have any concerns or questions about the content already covered?**

-  * **Answer** Concerned about not having any background knowledge or experience in statistics.
+  * **Answer:** Concerned about not having any background knowledge or experience in statistics.

 * Underscore to students that the journey into the world of classification models and algorithms is both challenging and rewarding.